duckietown/course-LRA/book/duckietown-learning-robotics/03_learning_based_control/01_model_based_lr.md

 ...
 ```

+### Collecting the data with random control signals

+Repeat the process you just did, but this time use random control signals that are uncorrelated to the states.
+Run the simulation and record the states, and control input.
+Save the file for your random control input as a separate `.csv` file.

 ## Model Training

 The next step is to use the data you collected to develop a linear model of the Duckiebot.
 The model can be written as follows: